vnanikalyan/vnanikalyan.github.io/docs/NodeJs/CRUD-Series/node-oracle-db.md

     })

     const updateBinds = []
-    //Here we are trying to insert multiple users with one insert statement for(const i of users) {
+    //Here we are trying to update multiple users with one update statement for(const i of users) {
-      insertBinds.push({
+      updateBinds.push({
         firstName: i.firstName,
         email: i.email
       })